chbh-opensource/mri-on-bear-edu/docs/workshop5/preprocessing.md

 `bet T1.nii.gz T1_brain2 -R`

+!!! note "Running BET recursively from the BET GUI"
-Instead of using the `bet` command from the terminal, you can also use the BET GUI.
+    Instead of using the `bet -R` command from the terminal, you can also use the BET GUI.
 To run it this way, you would need to select the processing option “Robust brain centre estimation (iterates bet2 several times)” from the pull down menu.

 You will find that running BET with `-R` option takes longer than before because of the extra iterations.
 Reload the newly extracted brain (`T1_brain2`) into FSLeyes and check that the extraction now looks improved.